 Warning: spoilers ahead for season four of Yellowstone.

-Read on for our six main takeaways from episode eight of Yellowstone season four.
+Here are our six big takeaways from episode seven of Yellowstone season four.

 1. Jimmy gets integrated into his new life in Texas

 Jimmy might have the standout line of the episode with his quip about having to perform a task involving a horse.
 The team at 6666 is really making Jimmy earn his spot with some.... interesting work.
 But he also might have stumbled into a new relationship when he meets Emily, an attractive vet tech working on the ranch.
 Does this mean Mia is officially gone from the series?
 We last saw her pack her bags and leave the Yellowstone, but it was pretty abrupt.
 Who knows if it was the last of her character.

 2. Carter and Beth make up

 Carter has really been roughing it over the past couple of episodes...sleeping in the barn with no one on his side, still ashamed of his behavior following his fight with Beth.
 He finally goes to talk to Beth and makes her a promise to do whatever she says.
 Back in her good graces, he's able to move back in with Beth and Rip with a fresh start.